dx-ted-emea/azure-tessel/labs/docker/README.md

     azure account list
     azure account set '[SUBSCRIPTION NAME]'

 !
-For reasons unknown to the writer the CLI calls subscriptions 'accounts' but the term account in Azure refers to the Microsoft user account, or organisational Active Directory user, that holds one or more subscriptions:
+For reasons unknown to the writer the CLI calls subscriptions 'accounts' but the term account in Azure refers to the Microsoft user account, or organisational Active Directory user, that holds one or more subscriptions.

 List available Ubuntu images by running: